Educational Background and experience: MSci in Mathematics from QUB, DegreePlus from QUB , Industrial Experience with Seagate for 3 years

 Project description: The heat assisted magnetic recording (HAMR) technology developed by Seagate uses surface plasmons to increase the storage density in hard drives.
 My project aims to use ab-inito methods to evaluate plasmonic materials for application in the near-field transducer as part of HAMR.
 Density functional theory and many-body perturbation theory will the main tools for this study, focusing on the refractory nitrides.
 The effect of temperature on the electronic and optical properties of materials also will be investigated from first principles.

 Ab-initio modelling, many-body perturbation theory, density functional theory, electron-phonon interactions.

 I was one of the main organisers for the CDT Conclave 2019.

 I have taught the introductory physics computer coding classes in C and Python and I’ve attended courses on scientific writing and data provenance.
 As my project is in collaboration with Seagate, I’ve made industry links within the company.
-I have also made research links in Europe and the UK during my conference participation in Trieste.
+I have presented my work at multiple conferences in Europe and the UK.

 The most positive part of my experience as part of the CDT is the sense of community there is in my cohort and with the wider CDT organisation.